shuttle-hq/deploy-action/README.md

 Note that you need to have created a project on Shuttle before you can deploy to it.
 This action will NOT create a new project for you.
 You can see the documentation on how to create a project [here](https://docs.shuttle.rs/introduction/quick-start).

+Shuttle Secrets are not handled by this action (yet).
+Add secrets using Secrets.toml with a manual deploy command.
+Read more about secrets [here](https://docs.shuttle.rs/resources/shuttle-secrets).

 ## Inputs

 | Name | Description | Required | Default |